UnityCommunity/UnitySingleton/README.md

 - Edit the variables inside the inspector
 - Run the game and enjoy!

+## Usage

+Add `using UnityCommunity.UnitySingleton;` for using the classes.

+- Use `Singleton<T>` for plain C# classes.
+- Use `MonoSingleton<T>` if you want a Scene-based singleton which is not persistent across scenes.
+- Use `PersistentMonoSingleton<T>` if you want a Global and persistent singleton across scenes.

 ## Download

 Run the following command in terminal or command prompt to clone the repository: